Carbecq/Zangdar_0/README.md

 I would like to thank specially the authors of Vice, TSCP, Gerbil.
 They helped me a lot understand several aspects of programmation.
 I also use the M42 library for generating attacks; and took inspiration from the Libchess library.

 At present, Zangdar can play honestly.
-I done several matches, and I think Zangdar has an elo of about 2700.
+I done several matches, and I think Zangdar comes near 3000.
+I would never hoped to come this far.
 It has the following features :

 + **Language**